 If things go wrong

-If you have a problem with a service, contact the supplier to start with.
-Explain the problem and what you would like to be done about it.
+Start by contacting the person who provided you with the service.
+Explain the problem and what you would like done about it.

 If a problem is minor, the business can choose to either fix the problem or refund your money.